 Insurance: What to Look for

 Engagement ring insurance covers valuables and jewelry.
-When considering an engagement ring policy, you can explore a “rider”, which is an addition to your existing policy, or buying a specialized policy (jewelry specific) for your engagement ring and to other jewelry pieces you already own if that is the case.
+When considering an engagement ring policy, you can explore a “rider”, which is an addition to your existing policy, or buy a specialized policy (jewelry specific) for your engagement ring and other jewelry pieces you already own if that is the case.

 Insurance coverage for your engagement ring will depend on the policy that you chose.
 Some policies have a deductible and some do not.
 When selecting an engagement ring policy it is important to note the pros and cons of adding it to your existing policy.

 It is crucial to understand your policy thoroughly and that you have all the facts before selecting your engagement ring insurance.
 We strongly advise you to evaluate all of your options before purchasing the final one.

 As I mentioned earlier, jewelry is fragile and it most probably will need repair and maintenance down the line.
-First of all, it is important to understand any warranty that the company or jeweler you bought your engagement ring from may offer and the time that is will be valid for.
+First of all, it is important to understand any warranty that the company or jeweler you bought your engagement ring from may offer and the time that it will be valid.

 When considering an engagement ring policy it is important to ask your agent about deductibles and premiums if you need to repair your engagement ring.
 It is also important to ask if your policy will restrict who can repair your engagement ring or where you can purchase a new one if it needs to be replaced.
 Some policies will limit these as well as the type of repairs that can be made, so I strongly suggest that you ask these questions before selecting your plan.

 Assessment of value

 Before purchasing an engagement ring, I suggest that soon-to-be fiances take into consideration buying jewelry from reputable sources who use independent laboratories such as the Gemological Institute of America (GIA).
 This way, they can provide a diamond certification and a grading report with your ring.